 On a sale of the company, most deals provide for a premium payout that is a multiple on top of the repayment of the principal balance.
-The amount of the premium has remained steady, but the number of deals giving a premium has trended up year over year.
-Also note that a slight majority of deals offer the holder the option to take the payout or convert into stock.
+Both the median amount of the premium and the number of deals giving a premium has remained steady.
+Also note that 50% of deals offer the holder the option to take the payout or convert into stock.